3dcinetv/Blender-V-theme/README.md

 ## INSTALLATION
 For LOCAL, SYSTEM and USER paths relative to Blender in LINUX, MAC and PC, please refer <a href="https://docs.blender.org/manual/en/latest/advanced/blender_directory_layout.html" target="_blank">to this guide.</a><br>

-For Blender 2.9x series:
+For Blender 2.9x to 3.4 series:
 1. Download your version theme file from this repo
-2. Unzip and locate Blender_V_v02-4.xml
+2. Unzip, and locate Blender_V_v02-4.xml
 3. Open Blender.
 Go to Edit> User Preferences> Themes> Install theme> Select Blender_V_v02-4.xml from your unzipped folder location
 4. Blender's UI will change color
 5. In Blender go to FILE> Open, select "startup.blend" (from the unzipped config folder).
 This will open an empty file with all the tab presets ready
 6. File> Defaults> Save Startup file
 7. Quit and Restart Blender.
-You should see your theme.
+You should see Blender V theme active.
 8. If you want to further resemble the preferences I use on my videos, copy "userpref.blend" from the unzipped "config" folder, and paste it into C:\Users\YOURUSER\AppData\Roaming\Blender Foundation\Blender\3.4\config (Windows Blender Path).
 Click "accept" to replace the file.
+Otherwise just delete the "userpref.blend" file from the unzipped folder and create your own preferences inside Blender (text size, text colors, etc...)

 ## Changelog:
 Blender_V_v02-4